Java Document Management using GroupDocs.Editor

 Explanation:

-• setEnableLanguageInformation(true): Enables language detection within the document for better processing.
+• setEnableLanguageInformation(true): Activates language detection for richer processing.

 Creating and Editing Spreadsheet Documents